abferguson/Camping-data-logger/README.md

 Operation:
 -  Once the main power switch is on, the unit begins recording environmental and GPS data every ten minutes.
 -  When the interactive slide switch, located behind the sliding cover on the side, is on, two modes are activated:
-    1) The unit retrieves the lates environmental data and displays on the OLED display.
+    1) The unit retrieves the lates environmental data, along with Zambretti forecast and battery voltage level, and displays on the OLED display.
     2) Bluetooth is turned on for interactive queries.
 -  Turn interactive mode off to conserve battery power.
 The data recording function is disabled when in interactive mode.
 -  The solar cells can be connected at any time.